Gender Discrimination

 The law protects anybody from being directly or indirectly discriminated against on account of their gender.
 Direct discrimination would include treating somebody less favourably than others due to their sex and indirect discrimination includes things such as applying rules within the workplace which disadvantages females against males and vice versa.The law also includes fairness for both sexes in the way in which an employer recruits trains, promotes and dismisses staff which has to be the same for both men and women.
 It would also incorporate things like pay.
 Both men and women are legally entitled to the same pay and conditions if their jobs are the same or very similar.

-It also prevents women from being discriminated against on the grounds of their entitlement to take maternity leave, coming back from maternity leave or their wish to keep working whilst pregnant, although there is other legislation in place in terms of having to take maternity leave by a particular time before they are due to give birth.
+It also prevents women from being discriminated against on the grounds of their entitlement to take Maternity Leave, coming back from maternity leave or their wish to keep working whilst pregnant, although there is other legislation in place in terms of having to take maternity leave by a particular time before they are due to give birth.

 You do not have to have been with your employer for any specific length of time to be covered by the legislation and you can still make a claim whether or not you are still working with the company, although if you have left the company as a result of actual or perceived discrimination, you will have to make a claim within a set period of time.